ropensci/quadkeyr/paper/paper.md

 designed to analyze the `.csv` files by date and hour provided and generate `.tif` raster images using no more than three functions.
-So far, we are not aware of any other package that provides these functionalities.
+So far, we are not aware of any other open-source package that provides these functionalities.

 # Acknowledgements